A lovely trip on the paved Halsema Highway in the Philippines

 Who built Halsema Highway?

-Why is Halsema highway dangerous?
+Why is Halsema Highway dangerous?

-Is the Halsema highway worthwhile?
+Is Halsema Highway worthwhile?

-Set high in the Cordillera Central range of the Philippines, the road, known as the “main artery” of the Cordillera’s road system, tops out at 2.300m (7,400ft) above the sea level in the municipality of Atok.
-It was the highest road in the country until 2019, when it was surpassed by theKiangan–Tinoc–Buguias Road in Tinoc, Ifugao.
+Set high in the Cordillera Central range of the Philippines, the road, known as the "main artery" of the Cordillera’s road system, tops out at 2,300m (7,400ft) above sea level in the municipality of Atok.
+It was the highest road in the country until 2019 when it was surpassed by the Kiangan–Tinoc–Buguias Road in Tinoc, Ifugao.
 The road is extremely scenic and worthwhile.
 A few years ago, before the last improvements, it was one of the ten most dangerous roads in the world.
-But the once deadly and dangerous road now gives travelers a peek of otherworldly beauty.
+But the once deadly and dangerous road now gives travelers a peek at otherworldly beauty.
 Don’t be afraid to take this highway.
 Roll down the windows and feel the cold breeze.
 Enjoy every natural wonder you encounter.
 The drive through Halsema features jaw-dropping scenery and a way to experience the famous spot, Sagada.
 Make sure your camera is loaded with batteries to take pictures as you will witness some sweeping views.